25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Sarojini Nagar is the most popular market for budget shopping in Delhi, especially for women’s clothing.
 It is a treasure trove of incredible deals – I have picked up shirts for INR 100 and jeans for INR 300.
 It’s the most famous of Delhi’s cheapest markets.

 If you have the stamina to look through a lot of stuff, you can find high end brand clothing and accessories at extreme bargain prices.
-This market tends to get excess stock, clothing with small defects and knock-off items.
+Sarojini Nagar Market gets a lot of excess stock, clothing with small defects and knock-off items.

 2. Matka Market

-Delhi’s best and cheapest of the pottery markets is tucked away on AK Roy Marg, a quiet street (by Delhi standards) close to Sarojini Nagar Market.
+Delhi’s best and cheapest pottery market is tucked away on AK Roy Marg, a quiet street (by Delhi standards) close to Sarojini Nagar Market.

 3. Dilli Haat INA

-Outdoor clothing and Indian prints stall with red carpeting at Dilli Haat, one of the best and cheapest markets in Delhi
+Outdoor clothing and Indian prints s at Dilli Haat, one of the best and cheapest markets in Delhi

 Dilli Haat INA where the artisans and displays change every two weeks

-Because Dilli Haat is geared to tourists (although many locals shop here too), so bargain to bring prices down.
-Prices may be higher than in local street markets, but the convenience of having everything in one place, and being able to shop in a calm, traffic free environment makes it worth it.
+Because Dilli Haat is geared to tourists (although many locals shop here too), bargain to bring prices down.

 Take a break from shopping and have a delicious lunch in the food court, which features food from all across India.

-👍 Important: There are 3 Dilli Haat markets in Delhi.
-Make sure you go to the INA location, it is the largest and nicest by far.
-There is also a Delhi Haat INA shop in Saket – do not go there by mistake!
+Important: There are 3 Dilli Haat markets in Delhi.
+Make sure you go to the INA location, it is the largest and nicest.
+There is also a Delhi Haat INA shop in Saket – do not go there.

 4. Janpath Market